psharanda/Atributika/README.md

 `Atributika` is an easy and painless way to build NSAttributedString.
 It is able to detect HTML-like tags, hashtags, any regex or even standard ios data detectors and style them with various attributes like font, color, etc. `Atributika` comes with drop-in label replacement `AttributedLabel` which is able to make any detection clickable

 ## Intro
 NSAttributedString is really powerful but still a low level API which requires a lot of work to setup things.
 It is especially painful if string is template and real content is known only in runtime.
-If you are dealing with localizations it is also not easy to build NSAttributedString.
+If you are dealing with localizations, it is also not easy to build NSAttributedString.

 Oh wait, but you can use Atributika!